kjhe11e/python-sample-api/deploymentInfo.md

 ### Other Deployment Considerations

-* Since this app is not expected to serve heavy traffic, I chose the smallest server instance type available for Google App Engine - `F1`.
+* Since I do not intend for this app to serve heavy traffic, I chose the smallest server instance type available for Google App Engine, `F1`.

 ### Additional considerations for a Production service